grannycart/by-sound-alone/README.md

     * (underscore)layouts: html layouts for different types of pages (that are called in the yaml of a particular page) Note they have yaml at the top where you can call another layout as a base layer.
     * content: most of the actual pages for the site are in here.
 Each page begins with yaml that calls a layout.
     * (underscore)posts: posts for the "blog", use layout type 'post'
+* Apparently you can't link into _posts.
+So there's symlinks in content that point into them for things you need to link to from outside archive.
+    * This is also the reason archive.md is top-level
 * Add ```goat_counter: "bysoundalone"``` to yaml at top of individual pages and they will track in goatcounter
 * To count downloads, I added an html redirect page (according to instructions here: https://theorangeone.net/posts/redirecting-static-pages/) for each book format type (content/pdf-download.html, etc)
     * Each of those download redirect pages includes a java script call to goatcounter, see: https://www.goatcounter.com/help/start